webix-hub/gitbook-webix-jet/chapter1.md

 });
 ```

 This is a module that returns a template with the text of the page.
-Each module starts from the “define” call which contains a description of ui inside.
+Each module starts from the *“define”* call which contains a description of ui inside.

-You can look at this page by opening the url: index.html#!/start
+You can look at this page by opening the url *index.html#!/start*

 **views/top**